 As they transfer signals, network cables serve as the connections between devices.
 Networking cables also allow multiple computers to share a single device, such as a printer.
 There are various types of cables to accommodate network structures of different sizes and protocols.
 Choosing the best network cable often means determining which one is suitable for an application.
 The three main cable types are: twisted pair, coaxial, and fibre optic.
 Twisted pair cables come in unshielded and shielded formats and are used for affordable local area network (LAN) connections.
 To prevent signal degradation, these are installed with compatible components, such as modules.
 Whether a fibre optic lead or twisted pair cable is utilised, the distance between devices and the speed required for transmission should be considered as installers buy network cables.

 Ethernet Cables Include Twisted Pair Wiring Options

 Patch Leads for Communication Systems

-With fitted connectors on each end, patch leads deliver signal routing between different types of devices, such as a computer to router.
+With fitted connectors on each end, patch leads deliver signal routing between different types of devices, such as a computer to a router.
 They are also called patch cables or cords.
 The network patch lead is used in telephone, audio, video, and LAN applications.
 These cables come in a range of colours for identification purposes.
 The patch lead will connect components or route signals through a patch panel.

 Contact Comms Express for further networking assistance.